torvalds/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

      - 1
      - Packet can be discarded on the RX path for one of the following reasons:

-        * The NIC is not in promisc mode, and the destination MAC address doesn't match the interfaces' MAC address.
+        * The NIC is analt in promisc mode, and the destination MAC address doesn't match the interfaces' MAC address.
         * The received packet is larger than the max buffer size on the host.
           I.e. it exceeds the Layer 3 MRU.
-        * There is no freelist descriptor available on the host for the packet.
+        * There is anal freelist descriptor available on the host for the packet.
           It is likely that the NIC couldn't cache one in time.
         * A BPF program discarded the packet.
         * The datapath drop action was executed.